Updated: Feb 12

 Urge surfing is essential in Sophrosyne Health.
 Personally, when I find myself stressed or anxious and cravings (usually something sweet) start to encroach my thoughts I immediately take a step back and ask: what is productive to my thoughts and actions right now in this present moment ?
 What inefficient habits or thoughts do I need to discard in order to get my peace back?
 There are two ways the pendulum will swing; conquering the thought or giving into it.

-Mindfulness is the first step to master on the journey of Sophrosyne Health.
-It is the key to deep self awareness that leads to moderation and self control in all things.
+Mindfulness is key on your journey with Sophrosyne Health.
+It is the deep self awareness that leads to moderation and self control in all things.
 The Five Wonderful Precepts of Buddhism (which are also precepts that are all addressed in the Ten Commandments) summarize how and what we should be mindful of in order to reach authentic happiness and live a life of true purpose.
 These precepts include: reverence for life (cultivating compassion and learning ways to protect all living things), generosity, responsible sexual behavior, speaking and listening deeply, and ingesting wholesome substances.

 An excerpt summary from Living Buddha, Living Christ by Thich Nhat Hanh